Grave Figure Item Number: A17026 from the MOA: University of British Columbia

 Description

-Wooden figure of a man, missing arms; shallow carved facial features; nails used as eyes.
+Carved wooden figure of a standling male (no longer has arms); shallow carved facial features; nails used as eyes, carved as wearing a hat.

 History Of Use